LnxRls/RmvElemsUsingMnMdDiff/README.md

 ### *Motivation*
 Many real-world datasets do not adhere to well-defined probability distributions, making traditional outlier-detection methods (e.g., box-whisker plots, Z-scores) arbitrary or ineffective.

-By examining how the absolute difference between the mean and median evolves with sequential data removal, we can empirically determine an optimal threshold for refining the dataset.
+By systematically analyzing the evolution of the absolute difference between the mean and median under sequential data removal, we can empirically identify an optimal stopping threshold for outlier exclusion, thereby enhancing the robustness and precision of the dataset.

 ### *Key Analytical Insights*
 The iterative elimination process helps identify whether the dataset exhibits one of the following behaviors: